-Data loss is a concern in telecom, industrial and automotive applications where embedded systems require a dependable supply of power.
+Data loss is a concern in telecom, industrial, and automotive applications where embedded systems require a dependable supply of power.
 Sudden power interruptions can corrupt data during read and write operations performed by hard drives and flash memory.
-Designers often use batteries, capacitors and supercaps to store enough energy to support critical loads for a short time during a power interruption.
+Designers often use batteries, capacitors, and supercapacitors to store enough energy to support critical loads for a short time during a power interruption.

-One possible solution is to move the diode to the input of the supplying DC/DC converter, D2, as shown in Figure 1b.
-Unfortunately, in this scenario, noncritical loads connected to the upstream DC/DC supply can draw power from the backup supply, leaving less energy for critical loads.
+One possible solution is to move the diode to the input of the supplying dc-to-dc converter, D2, as shown in Figure 1b.
+Unfortunately, in this scenario, noncritical loads connected to the upstream dc-to-dc supply can draw power from the backup supply and leave less energy for critical loads.

 Figure 2 shows a solution to producing a 3.3 V backup supply that reserves energy for critical loads using a blocking MOSFET.
 The blocking diode shown in Figure 1 is replaced by Q1, a low gate threshold voltage power P-channel MOSFET.

 The key to operating the backup supply in a 3.3 V environment is the addition of the series RA-CA circuit.
 At startup, as the input voltage rises, the current through the capacitor CA is governed by the equation ICA = C × (dV/dt).
 This current generates a potential across RA, which is enough to enhance Q2, a low gate threshold voltage small signal N-channel MOSFET.
 As Q2 turns on, it pulls the gate of the Q1 to ground, providing an extremely low resistance path from the input voltage to the supply pins VIN of LTC3643.
 Once 3.3 V is applied to the converter, it starts up, pulling down both the gate of Q1 and the PFO pin, and it starts charging the storage capacitor.